GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/README.md

 - [Data Modeling](https://github.com/GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/tree/main/Data%20Modeling) Training and tuning of LDA model is done.

 ## Installation
+We used jupyter notebbok to run our project on local system and then convert them to .py files for Github.
+In order to run the model on local machine, use the compatible version of python3 and run python3 [cleaning.py](https://github.com/GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/blob/main/Data%20Cleaning/Data_Cleaning_of_all_datasets.py), [extraction.py](https://github.com/GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/blob/main/Data%20Extraction/Data_Extracting.py) and [modeling.py](https://github.com/GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/blob/main/Data%20Modeling/Modeling.py) in the command prompt or convert them to jupyter notebooks.

 Mallet implementation by gensim is required for finding optimal number of topics.
+This installation is required in [modeling.py](https://github.com/GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/blob/main/Data%20Modeling/Modeling.py).
 You need to [download](http://mallet.cs.umass.edu/dist/mallet-2.0.8.zip) the zipfile, unzip it and provide the path to mallet in the unzipped directory to gensim.models.wrappers.LdaMallet.

 ```
 mallet_path = 'path/to/mallet-2.0.8/bin/mallet'